Welcome

 Specialist Sheila Griffin has archived our coral collection with Dr. Nathalie Goodkin at the American Museum of Natural History in New York.
 The collection is now available to researchers for future generations!
 Nice job, Ms. Griffin!

-Our Research Lab focuses on the cycling of marine dissolved organic carbon (DOC), and why it is thousands of 14C years old, despite evidence that most of it is produced in the surface ocean during photosynthesis of modern carbon.
+Our Research Lab focuses on the cycling of marine dissolved organic carbon (DOC), and why it is thousands of 14C years old, despite evidence that most of it is produced in the surface ocean by photosynthesis of modern carbon.
 An ancient component of marine DOC is black carbon, produced by combustion of fossil fuels and biomass on land.
 We are studying black carbon abundance and 14C, and other components of DOC, and how they cycle through the ocean.

 [slideshow_deploy id=’77’]